diegotid/diegotid/README.md

 ### Hi 👋 this is Diego Rivera 🤓
 www.diegorivera.com.es

-I'm currently working as a technical product manager on the [Open Gateway innitiative](https://opengateway.telefonica.com/en) at Telefónica in collaboration with other telcos and hyperscalers.
+I'm currently working as a technical product manager on the [Open Gateway initiative](https://opengateway.telefonica.com/en) at Telefónica in collaboration with other telcos and hyperscalers.
+Running:
+- Open Gateway Developer Portal [developers.opengateway.telefonica.com](https://developers.opengateway.telefonica.com) ([GitHub](https://github.com/Telefonica/opengateway-developers-website))
-- Latest release: Open Gateway Sandbox on the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub)
+- Open Gateway Sandbox on the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub)

 I've previously worked as a tech expert on [Innovation at Telefónica](https://github.com/Telefonica) contributing to private repositories for some products such as...
 - [Movistar Home](https://aura.telefonica.com/movistar-home) (Kotlin)